Paleo-inspiration: Sustainable building materials

-Emblematic examples include the microscopic study of the mineral phases present in Roman concretes to reproduce their durability in aggressive environments, particularly in the marine environment.
+Emblematic examples include the microscopic study of the mineral phases present in Roman concrete to reproduce their durability in aggressive environments, particularly in the marine environment.

 Durable colouring materials

 A notable discovery is the elucidation of the atomic structure of Maya blue, a composite pigment combining a clay with an organic dye, which has led teams to produce pigments of other colours by combining clays with distinct organic dyes, such as "Maya violet".